-Approximately 1.47 acres of Sitka Channel below mean high water will be filled to support upland staging and vehicle and seaplane parking.
+Approximately 1.64 acres of Sitka Channel below the high tide line will be filled to support upland staging and vehicle and seaplane parking.
 Since blasting will take place upland of the high tide line, there will be no in-water noise impacts to species with EFH in the project action area.